France meets Alstom bidders with pledge to protect jobs

 "It's too early to raise that question," he said.

-Hollande is due to meet Siemens' Kaeser in the evening, at 1700 BST, then at 1815 BST hold talks with Martin Bouygues, the billionaire chairman of family conglomerate Bouygues that is Alstom's largest shareholder with a 29.4 percent stake.

-Immelt arrived in Paris during the weekend, aiming to hammer out a $13 billion deal to buy Alstom's power turbines business.
-News of talks between the two surfaced last week and sources with knowledge of them say they have been going on for months and are very advanced.
+Immelt arrived in Paris during the weekend, aiming to hammer out a $13 billion (7.73 billion pounds) deal to buy Alstom's power turbines business.
+News of talks between the two surfaced last week, and sources with knowledge of them say they have been going on for months and are very advanced.

-However Siemens may also be working on refining its proposal, a second source with knowledge of the talks said.

 "It is clear that Siemens wants to remain in the race.
 They could come back with a more binding offer or with another, more detailed letter addressing some of the issues pointed out in the press, such as antitrust and jobs."